CrossRef/event-data-query/README.md

 | `GLOBAL_KAFKA_BOOTSTRAP_SERVERS`        | Kafka servers                                                  |
 | `GLOBAL_BUS_OUTPUT_TOPIC`               | Topic to look for Events coming out of the Bus.                |

+## Heartbeat

+A heartbeat URL is exposed at `/heartbeat/recent`, which takes the optional query parameter `since-ms-ago`, or uses a default value.
+It queries for Events with timestamps since a given period of time ago, specified in milliseconds.
+This will return 200 if there is more than one Event in the time range, or 404 if there are no Events.
+It's a simple way to check that the Query API is continually ingesting new data.

 ## License